pencil2d/pencil2d.github.io/_posts/2018-09-24-maintenance-release-0.6.2.md

 Pencil2D now supports the GIMP (.gpl) palette format.

-###  Corrupted projects
+###  Saving & Loading Corrupted Projects

-We got a series of [bug reports](https://github.com/pencil2d/pencil/labels/bug%3A%20file-save) (especially from Windows platform) that users encountered errors while saving a file and not able to open it again.
-We paid great attention on this issue and work hard to make sure you can save your work flawlessly.
-In this version, we are pretty confident that this issue has been fixed for most foreseeable scenarios.
-However, we urge all our users to consider following the [Pencil2D file corruption prevention / recovery guide](https://discuss.pencil2d.org/t/pencil2d-project-file-corruption-prevention-recovery-guide/3105) to avoid losing work in the odd chance.
+We received a series of [bug reports](https://github.com/pencil2d/pencil/labels/bug%3A%20file-save) (especially from Windows platform) where users encountered errors while saving (and sometimes loading) a file that prohibited them from opening it again.
+We paid great attention on this issue and worked hard to make sure you can save and load your work without further inconvenience.
+We have extensively tested this issue and consider it has been fixed for most foreseeable scenarios.
+However, we **urge all our users to consider following** [Pencil2D file corruption prevention / recovery guide](https://discuss.pencil2d.org/t/pencil2d-project-file-corruption-prevention-recovery-guide/3105) to avoid losing work in the odd chance.

+_**Note:** Most corrupted projects are by definition not recoverable, but there are ways to partially recover certain parts.
+Read the guide for more info._

 ## Enhancements